streamsets/control-agent-quickstart/k8s-eks/README.md

   - *Warning* - Some versions of the AWS provided AMI for EKS have a bug that results in insufficient file handles for SDC.
 See https://github.com/awslabs/amazon-eks-ami/issues/233 for more information.
 EKS_NODE_INSTANCETYPE - AWS Instance type to be use for K8S Nodes
   - Default is "t3.small"
-EKS_NODE_GROUP_NAME - Name to K8s node group create by script be used.
+EKS_NODE_GROUP_NAME - User defined name for EKS node group EKS_NODE_INITIALCOUNT - Number of worker nodes to create when cluster is started
-  - Default is "${KUBE_CLUSTER_NAME}-nodegrp-1"
+  - Default is "3"
-  - "Note" - This name is used to tag AWS Cloudformation stacks and ec2 instances.
-It is not directly used in the operation or managemenent of K8s itself.

 SDC_DOCKER_IMAGE - The Name of the Docker iamge to be used.
   - Default is "streamsets/datacollector"